 Gasfoodlodging are one such band based on the evidence of "Blue Collar Rain" their debut full original material LP.
 At the forefront is Dave Griffiths the songwriter, vocalist and guitarist of the band who interestingly plays keyboard on some of the tracks and was also involved in some of it's production.
 This is not a lazy guy we have here.

-The LP leads off with a track called "Banging Drum" which contains a somewhat psychedelia feel with it's swirling rhythmic 60's "leslie speaker" type guitar effect, distorted vocal and the occasional nonsensical lyric.
+This LP dips in and out of some great musical stylings and textures, from 60's hippy trippy fun of "Banging Drum" which contains a somewhat psychedelia feel with it's swirling rhythmic 60's "leslie speaker" type guitar effect, distorted vocal and the occasional nonsensical lyric.
 "I like to run to the sound of a banging drum" sings Griffiths, I'm not sure what he's actually referring to here, jogging to music maybe?
 Regardless, it matters none as the chorus soon arrives with its poignant "I like my thrills, my rock & roll thrills".
 This quickly became one of my favorite tracks off the LP after a couple of plays and it immediately highlights the strength of Griffiths's fine guitar playing capability which I presume is one reason it's the opening track.

 The 2nd track takes things down to a crooning level vocally as the chimes of tremolo guitar and haunting keyboard set the scene for the wonderful ballad "Wherever".
 Griffiths's lyrics really do shine on this track, "From the city and all this neon, from the concrete down to the sea" "from the length of this country, from the sleepy towns to the loud" as he describes the unknown whereabouts of someone precious that has been lost.
 Again there's some lovely guitar textures on this track, the progressive rock feel of the lead break midway through followed by the haunting repetitive sequence at the end are delightful.
 Without question a great piece of songwriting and another one of my favorite tracks off the LP.